EmmadUsmani/mc-discord/docs/installation.md

    </details>

-3. Naviate to your Discord server and find or create the text channel you wish to post coordinates to.
+3. Navigate to your Discord server and find or create the text channel you wish to post coordinates to.
 It is recommended to use a dedicated channel for this purpose in which users cannot post.
 4. Right click on the channel's name and select "Copy ID".
    <details>
    <summary>Image</summary>